melmel6/udemy_dot_net_microservices/README.md

 #### Aggregate
 An Aggregate is a pattern that encapsulates a group of related objects - entities and value objects - and treats them as a single unit for data modification.
 The root of the aggregate is the only member of the aggregate that outside objects are allowed to hold references to.

+#### Event Store
+An Event Store is a type of database designed specifically for storing event records in an event-sourcing system.
+Unlike traditional databases that store the current state of data, an event store retains a log of all changes (events) that have occurred over time.
+Each event represents a state change in the system.
+This allows you to reconstruct the state of an application by replaying these events.

+- Immutable Log: Events are typically stored immutably, meaning once an event is stored, it cannot be changed or deleted.
+- Sequential Order: Events are stored in the order they occurred, which is crucial for accurately reconstructing the state.
+- Query Support: Many event stores also provide mechanisms to query events and aggregate data.